 Mr. Kasimir died in 1962 in Grinzing, a suburb of Vienna.
 His wife, Tanna Kasimir-Hoernes, born in 1887, and who died in 1972, was an accomplished artist in her own right.
-Her technique as well as subject matter is, naturally, similar to Luigi's (having worked with him for so many years).
+Her technique as well as subject matter is quite similar to Luigi's (having worked with him for so many years).
 Robert Kasimir, born in 1924, did many similar etchings, using the name F.O.
 Robert to sign his since Luigi did not allow him to use the Kasimir name until he was considered an accomplished artist.
 He studied in the USA for a while, and made war illustrations as well as many of the same subjects as his parents.
 Robert died in 2002.

-This collection is considered to be the world's largest original Kasimir collection.
+This collection is considered to be the world's largest original Kasimir etching collection.
+There are also many books, photos and documents concerning Kasimir.
 Please call or email for further information.